 Loss of an Eye

-- Anophthalmia is a medical term used to characterize the absence of the globe and ocular tissue from the orbit.
+- Anophthalmia is a medical term used to represent the absence of the globe and ocular tissue from the orbit.

 - This was initially reported more than 400 years ago, yet it is only recently that significant reconstructive options became available.

-- There are several reasons why one might lose an eye.
+- There are numerous reasons why one might lose an eye.

 There are three classifications for this condition: